 Place a medium non-stick pan with 2 tsp. olive oil over medium-high heat.

-Add ground turkey and stir often, breaking up with a spoon, until no pink remains, 8-10 minutes.
+Add ground turkey to hot pan.
+Stir often, breaking up with a spoon, until no pink remains, 8-10 minutes.

 Finish the Turkey

-Add hoisin sauce, water chestnuts, Sriracha (to taste), white portions of green onions, and ginger to pan.
+Add hoisin sauce, water chestnuts, half the Sriracha, white portions of green onions, and ginger to pan with turkey.
 Stir occasionally, 3-4 minutes.

-Taste, and season with a pinch of salt and pepper if desired.
+Taste, and add remaining Sriracha and a pinch of salt and pepper, if desired.

 Place a lettuce cup on a clean work surface (or layer two leaves for extra crunch and structural support).